Skip to content

 The opening hours of the Palace of Versailles in the winter

-Note: These hours can vary, and it’s always a good idea to check the official Versailles website or contact them directly for the most current information.
+Note: These hours are subject to change, and it’s always advisable to check the official Versailles website or contact them directly for the most up-to-date information.

 Winter versus Summer at Versailles